MeeperMogle/reddit-stuff/README.md

 1. Edit userscript.txt to fit your needs
 2. Launch "pack.sh" (Linux) / "pack.bat" (Windows)
-3. Your userscript is bundle.user.js
+3. Your userscript will be a single file with the name "bundle.user.js"

 Troubleshooting